Prialt Side Effects

 Applies to ziconotide: intrathecal solution

-Along with its needed effects, ziconotide (the active ingredient contained in Prialt) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ziconotide (the active ingredient contained in Prialt) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking ziconotide:More common
+If any of the following side effects occur while taking ziconotide, check with your doctor or nurse immediately:More common

 - being forgetful

 - change in walking and balance

 - changes in patterns and rhythms of speech